cj-casey/03-Miniproject-Team-23/README.md

 ## Initial Design Drafts
-The initial design for the project is shown here: [chassis](./doc/chassis_product_design_draft.png) The design created on onshape is shown here: [onshape design](https://cad.onshape.com/documents/3d0e02dee876016a6d19eae0) The flowchart for the processes is shown here: [operation](./doc/operational_flowchart_draft.png) The overall circuit is shown here: [circuit](MiniProjectSchematic.pdf)
+The initial design for the project is shown here: [chassis](./doc/chassis_product_design_draft.png)

+The design created on onshape is shown here: https://cad.onshape.com/documents/3d0e02dee876016a6d19eae0

+The flowchart for the processes is shown here: [operation](./doc/operational_flowchart_draft.png)

+The overall circuit is shown here: [circuit](MiniProjectSchematic.pdf)